zizther/fe-docs/css.md

 ### Class and ID Names

 Class and ID names should be underscore not camel-case or dashes.
+Use underscores becuase it keeps to the same convention as SASS - Identifiers use underscores, where as variables and mixins, etc use dashes.

 ```css
 /* Good - Use underscores */